2026 Teen Writing Camp

-Join us for five days of exploration in various facets of speculative fiction such as worldbuilding, defamiliarization, science fiction, urban fantasy, the supernatural, horror, and hermit crab fiction (stories told in unusual formats like transcripts and reports).
+Topics to be covered include worldbuilding, defamiliarization, science fiction, urban fantasy, the supernatural, horror, and hermit crab fiction (stories told in unusual formats like transcripts and reports).
+Our subject matter will range from the depths of the ocean to the outer reaches of space, technological advances, and life beyond death.

 What’s the refund policy?